zchee/golang-wiki/Home.md

 Once you have an overview of the language, here are resources you can use to learn more about the language.

   - [Learning Go](Learn) - A collection of resources for learning Go - beginner to advanced.
+    - [The Go Bridge Foundry](https://github.com/gobridge) - A memeber of the [Bridge Foundry](http://bridgefoundry.org/) family, offering a complete set of free Go training materials with the goal of bringing Go to underrepresented communities.
     - [More on concurrency](LearnConcurrency)
     - [More on error handline](LearnErrorHandling)
     - [More on server programming](LearnServerProgramming)